Tomáš Kubík (painter): Work

-Foreign travels and immediate impressions of paintings by Rembrandt, Carravaggio or Michelangelo, as well as the Belvedere Torso, were a significant inspiration for his own work.
+Foreign travels and immediate impressions of paintings by Rembrandt, Caravaggio or Michelangelo, as well as the Belvedere Torso, were a significant inspiration for his own work.
 The marble Greek torso from the first century BC influenced generations of artists, starting with the Italian Renaissance, with its perfection (Tomáš Kubík, Belvedere Torso I, from the series "Michelangelo Project", 2020).

 Kubík moved on to portrait painting with an extensive series of portrait studies of his expressions in the mirror, which he eventually translated into the "group self-portrait" Clone (1998-1999), in which he repeats the self-portrait several times in a kind of deaf-mute flurry, studying his own face in a complex lighting regime.
 Here he applied Rembrandt's psychologization of figures, Caravaggio's chiaroscuro and the attention to detail and imitation of folk types characteristic of Dutch paintings.
 Kubík's figurative painting is characterised by the contrast between neo-Baroque theatricality and the psychological uncertainty or ironic self-examination of figures reacting to the outside world.
 He then used the self-portrait again in a series of preparatory sketches for a portrait of a soldier wearing a tank helmet (Self-Portrait in Helmet, 1997–1998), in The Large Self-Portrait in the Studio (1997), in a portrait study after Vermeer (Vermeer's Saliva, 1997–1998), or in the expressive composition Inner Rage - Self-Portrait with dummy (2001).